 MS Paint Master Pieces began pretty much as a standard Mega Man sprite comic.
 Around the attack of Wily, it began to take itself seriously, and became a full blown story.

 The 500th strip of Questionable Content is universally recognized as a turning point, when the strip began focusing less on one-off gags and introduced some real character development and plot arcs.
 The art was also steadily improving throughout the series.

 Some fans would state that Slightly Damned grew the beard when Rhea and Buwaro escape from the Ring of the Slightly Damned and meet Kieri.
-This is not only when the storyline really picks up, but when the improvement of the artwork starts becoming more noticable.
+This is not only when the storyline really picks up, but when the improvement of the artwork starts becoming more noticeable.